 BAN2401 was well tolerated during the 18 months treatment.
-The most common adverse events were reactions at the injection site and ARIA-E (Amyloid

-Related Imaging Abnormalities-Edema).
+The most common adverse events were reactions at the injection site and ARIA-E (Amyloid Related Imaging Abnormalities-Edema).
 The reactions at the injection site were mostly mild to moderate in severity.
 The incidence of ARIA-E was not more than 10% in any of the treatment arms.
 The vast majority with this adverse event, 90%, were without any symptoms and could only be seen after MRI scans.

-This is the first study in late clinical phase that demonstrated potential disease modifying effects on both clinical function and clearance of amyloid beta in the brain.
+The Phase 2b study demonstrated potential disease modifying effects on both clinical function and clearance of amyloid beta in the brain.
 Further, the Phase 2b study also demonstrated effects on neurodegenerative biomarkers.
 BAN2401 showed a good tolerability.
 The data support the positive effect of BAN2401 in all subgroups of early Alzheimer's disease.